Adapting your home: Access into and around your home

 Loans can either be short term to assist after an operation or illness or longer term to promote independence or support care-giving.

 Long term loans are usually the responsibility of Social Services (Adult Social Care / Children’s Services) and will be provided following an assessment by an Occupational Therapist.
 Straightforward items, such as raised toilet seats or bath seats and boards can be provided by an occupational therapy assistant.
-Arrangements vary across the UK and you may find that local arrangements allow different services to provide equipment on behalf of each other.

-Also, equipment may be offered as an alternative to an adaptation.
+Equipment may be offered as an alternative to an adaptation.
 Your occupational therapist will explain why they are making this suggestion.

-Disability Living Allowance, Personal Independence Payments and Attendance Allowance are benefits available for those who need support with activities of daily living.
-Which of these can be claimed depends on the age of the person claiming the benefit.
-Information on claiming these is available from GOV.UK (https://www.gov.uk) and the Citizens Advice Bureau (https://www.citizensadvice.org.uk/ ); this website has advice specific to each of the home nations and enabling you to check your eligibility if you are not already claiming one of these benefits.
+Disability Living Allowance (DLA), Personal Independence Payments (PIP) and Attendance Allowance are benefits available for those who need support with activities of daily living.
+More information is available from the government and Citizens Advice who have specific advice for each home nation, enabling you to check your eligibility if you are not already claiming one of these benefits.

 Further advice from us